Jlew112/Credit_Risk_Analysis/README.md

 Each algorithm has its strengths and weaknesses, but we needed to make sure we used the one that would work best for OUR needs.

 ## Summary
 The Random Forest Classifier, as shown above, had the best F1 score, whcih shows the best combination of Precision and Sensitivity.
+Since our Precision was VERY close or equal on all of our algorithms, the sensitivity shows the variance between them.
+The Random Forest Classifier gave us the highest sensitivity, and the fewest missed high-risk loans.
+This algorithm was able to better predict the high-risk loans, so this is the one I recommend moving forward.